srijan-bansal/srijan-bansal.github.io/_news/announcement_006.md

 date: 2022-05-31 10:59:00-0400
 inline: true
 ---
-Our work on prompt composition for code-switching (PRO-CS) to appear in EMNLP 2022.
+Our work [PRO-CS : An Instance-Based Prompt Composition Technique for Code-Switched Tasks](https://aclanthology.org/2022.emnlp-main.698.pdf) was accepted as a long paper at EMNLP’22